-- For common exhaust system DuraVent[®] is the only approved vent manufacturer DuraVent[®].
-Use of check valve is mandatory.
-See Figure 6-21. - See Figures 6-26, 6-27 and 6-28.
+- For common exhaust system DuraVent® is the only approved vent manufacturer - DuraVent®.
+Use of check valve is mandatory. - See Figures 6-26, 6-27 and 6-28.
 Termination must be vertical through the roof.
-Sidewall horizontal terminal not allowed. - Ensure minimum downward slope of 2 in (50.00 mm) for every 3 ft 4 in (1.00 m) of duct length toward boiler. - Manufacturer recommends use of CO monitor, calibrate regularly per CO monitor manufacturer instructions. - Place pipes at least 1 in (30 mm) from heat sources. - Keep area clean and free of debris. - Use only water (H2O) as lubricant when inserting pipes together.
-Do NOT use any type of grease or similar substances. - Do NOT use screws to secure pipes together. - Before securing pipe with clamps, verify pipe is inserted per the vent manufacturer's recommendations. - Install steel strapping (A) of pipe (B) distance of 10 in (250.0 mm) from boiler. - Secure flue pipe to wall with supports 3 ft.
-(0.92 meters) from each other.
+Sidewall horizontal terminal not allowed. - On multiple venting applications ensure minimum downward slope of 2 in (50.00 mm) for every 3 ft 4 in (1.00 m) of duct length toward boiler. - Manufacturer recommends use of CO monitor, calibrate regularly per CO monitor manufacturer instructions. - Place pipes at least 1 in (30 mm) from heat sources. - Keep area clean and free of debris. - On multiple venting applications use only water (H2O) as lubricant when inserting pipes together.
+Do NOT use any type of grease or similar substances. - Do NOT use screws to secure pipes together. - Before securing pipe with clamps, verify pipe is inserted per vent manufacturer instructions. - Install steel strapping (A) of pipe (B) distance of 10 in (250.0 mm) from boiler. - Secure flue pipe to wall with supports 3 ft.
+(1 meter) from each other.
 Secure supports along the joint of each pipe.

-6.11 Multiple Boiler Venting - Mounting Procedure -See Figures 6-21 thru 6-23
+6.11 Multiple Boiler Venting - Mounting Procedure - See Figures 6-21 thru 6-23

 - 1. Vent pipes correctly mounted.
-See Figure 6-23. - 2.
+See Figure 6-22. - 2.
 Line horizontal common vent pipes with male end towards condensate collector end cap. - 3.
 Follow vent manufacturer's instructions when assembling vent pipe to allow for expansion and contraction of vent pipe during use. - 4.
 Hang horizontal common vent pipe, do not fully tighten clamps down.